SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 To define a data structure you just need to write `def` before a key in a Map.

+The definition is not considered a part of the SKEMA and should be stored separate for reference solving when the SKEMA has been parsed.
+This is illustrated in the example below the definition of `MapDef` would not contain a key to `AnotherDef`.

 If there are multiple definitions for the same name the earlier definitions are overwritten.

 Any data type can be defined.